 - Making a lasting impact at Penn State Altoona (Excellence)

-- Enrolled as a current Penn State Altoona student in good standing at the time of application
+- Enrollment as a current, full-time (minimum of 12 credits) Penn State student in good standing at the time of application

 Application Process and Timeline

-A copy of your current class schedule and unofficial transcripts must be submitted to [email protected] in to consider your application complete and eligible for review
+A copy of your current class schedule and unofficial transcripts must be submitted to [email protected] in order to consider your application complete and eligible for review.

 Compensation for RAs

 All RAs receive room and board (meal plan 3), as well as a tuition stipend pending budget approval by the Board of Trustees.